Maplemx/Agently/README.md

 >
 >  ⭐️ Star this repo if you like it, thanks!

-🤵 Agently is a framework for helping developers to create amazing LLM based applications.
+🤵 Agently is a framework helps developers to create amazing LLM based applications.

-🎭 You can easily to use it to create an LLM bansed agent instance with role set and memory.
+🎭 You can use it to create an LLM bansed agent instance with role set and memory easily.

-⚙️ You can also use Agently agent instance just like an async function and put it anywhere in your code.
+⚙️ You can use Agently agent instance just like an async function and put it anywhere in your code.

 🧩 With the easy-to-plug-in design, you can easily append new LLM API/private API/memory management methods/skills to your Agently agent instance.

-⚠️ Notice: Agently is a node.js package works on the server-side.
+⚠️ Notice: Agently is a node.js package only works on the server-side.

 ## HOW TO INSTALL